0110 years of researches

 Together with its partners, SoliTek was one of the first in Europe to test the circular economy model in the solar manufacturing sector, and the methods developed and tested have led to a more environmentally friendly product with a lower footprint of greenhouse gases.

-In collaboration with leading European solar technology research laboratories, we have also gained a wealth of knowledge about the impact of material quality on the final quality of solar cells and solar modules.
+In collaboration with European solar technology research laboratories, we have also gained a wealth of knowledge about the impact of material quality on the final quality of solar cells and solar modules.

 Research of Bifacial Solar Modules